eyereasoner/lingua/README.md

 Lingua also supports reasoning with backward rules described in RDF as
 ```
-_:ng1 lingua:hornb _:ng2.   # hornb is acronym for "head or not body"
+_:ng1 lingua:hornb _:ng2.   # hornb is an acronym for "head or not body"

 _:ng1 {
     RDF triples